THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO

 Some readers contact me once in a while to help them with some technical thing on their blogs.
 I’m always happy to help them, but if the thing gets very complicated we put a price and I do it.

 I also use Upwork to do some easy jobs.
-My favourite ones are in the $50-$150 range cause they can be done in a few hours.
+My favorite ones are in the $50-$150 range cause they can be done in a few hours.

 #5) I Sold My Own Design T-Shirts And Now I Still Sell Them